adamhenson/http2-demo/README.md

 # HTTP/2 Demo
 > A simple Node.js HTTP/2 demo using the [http2 package](https://github.com/molnarg/node-http2).

-NOTE: Work on this branch is frozen until [http2 issue #107](https://github.com/molnarg/node-http2/issues/107) is resolved.

 ## Prepare
 1. If you don't have Node.js and NPM - [install them](https://docs.npmjs.com/getting-started/installing-node).
 2. For pretty printing logs, you will need a global install of bunyan (`$ npm install -g bunyan`).